Contact Contact

 New funding needed to avoid future budget shortfall

 The RTA does not expect ridership to return to pre-pandemic levels in the next few years.
 Inflation, rising labor costs, and other trends mean that the cost to operate the system is growing each year in spite of efficient stewardship of public dollars.
 These trends combine to mean that starting in 2026, the RTA is projecting a more than $700 million budget shortfall each year.
-The RTA and its partners have been working on a Regional Transit Strategic Plan for the future of transit, including a 10-Year Financial Plan that will outline possible solutions to this problem.
-The plan is set to be adopted in early 2023.
+Learn more in the new regional transit strategic plan, Transit is the Answer.

 Pace bus stopped at busy intersection with train platform above.